Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/IRDevice/Class IRDevice.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “1” if data has been received or returns “0” if no data has been received within the timeout period.
+This function returns "1" if data has been received or returns "0" if no data has been received within the timeout period.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 Example: `IRRecvNEC <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/IRDevice/examples/IRRecvNEC/IRRecvNEC.ino>`_

-.. note :: “IRDevice.h” must be included to use the class function.
+.. note :: "IRDevice.h" must be included to use the class function.
 IR device can only operate in either transmit or receive mode.
 Refer to https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol for the NEC protocol.